JRTheStudent/Reproducable-Research/Project2/NOAA_Storm_Database_Analysis.md

 # NOAA Storm Events Database Analysis

+### Title
-### An Analysis of Weather Events and Their Impact on <br />Human Health and Economics in the United States
+An Analysis of Weather Events and Their Impact on Human Health and Economics in the United States

 ## Synopsis
 This document represents an analysis of the National Oceanic and Atmospheric